BenjiEvans/LeagueServer/public_html/cron_jobs/readme.txt

 added db_conx.php to the scripts folder

-edit it, change the username, password and database n
+edit it, change the username, password and database name

 //////////////////////